How to Measure Scoliosis on an X-Ray

 One aspect of scoliosis that people get confused with is that just because it’s not preventable doesn’t mean it’s not treatable.
 In fact, inaction is the worst thing a person can do, or not do when it comes to a scoliosis diagnosis.

-Here at the Scoliosis Reduction Center, we customize each and every treatment plan to the individual needs and abilities of our patients.
+Here at the Scoliosis Reduction Center®, we customize each and every treatment plan to the individual needs and abilities of our patients.
 The first step before designing an effective treatment plan is getting thorough measurements and assessments that give a full picture of the individual, the curvature, where the curvature is located, degree of flexibility, and the Cobb angle measurement.
 The gold standard for measuring a spinal curvature is the scoliosis X-ray.
+It is crucial to include imaging of the lumbar spine, along with other spinal sections, to accurately assess scoliosis and classify the specific type of curvature.

 Why X-Rays are so Important for People with Scoliosis